sageprotocol/sage-contracts/contracts/README.md

 - "Sage" depends on Admin, Immutable, Channel, Notification, Post, and User.
 - "Post" depends on Admin, Immutable, Channel, and User.
-- "Channel" depends on Admin, Immutable, and Utils.
+- "Channel" depends on Admin, Immutable, User, Utils.
 - "User" depends on Admin, Immutable, and Utils.

 After each dependent contract is published or upgraded it is important to update the "published-at" and relevant address declaration in all files that depend on the package.